 What do former customers have to say about MoneyMutual?

 There were some reviews that criticized MoneyMutual as a lender.
-One person stated that they were offered a $5,000 loan and was required to give the lender a $500 iTunes gift card as insurance.
+One person stated that they were offered a $5,000 loan and were required to give the lender a $500 iTunes gift card as insurance.
 This is a scam tactic by a company posing to be MoneyMutual.
 MoneyMutual has a Consumer Advisory warning on its website about these scams.
 The company doesn’t directly offer loans, nor does it connect people with lenders that offer more than $2,500.
 When reading reviews online, keep an eye out for situations like this.

 It’s good practice take online reviews with a grain of salt.
 Consumers often only leave comments when they feel strong emotions.
 Be sure to read over the terms of using MoneyMutual’s services and your lender’s terms before taking out a loan to have a clear idea of what you should expect when borrowing a short-term loan.